matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

   attempt to update the content in case it has special requirements.
 - The namespace `u.*` is reserved for user-defined fields.
 The portion of the string after the `u.` is defined the display name of this field.
 These user-defined fields will always be string format.
+- Client-specific or unstable fields MUST use the Java package naming convention: `tld.name.*`.

 Following support for this specification change, a user could enter a "My Timezone" field manually in their client and the client would be expected to add a `u.My Timezone` key in their profile.